I’m Jonas Ellison. And that’s my little girl, Rory, on the right (your right). We’re both a bit older now, but not much else has changed…

 First and foremost I’m a husband and (as you saw above) a dad.

-Strong coffee (with oat milk and sugar, please) throughout the day and a Carlsberg beer (just one) in the evening just about covers my material indulgences.
+Strong coffee (with oat milk and sugar, please) throughout the day and a Carlsberg beer (just one - maybe two) in the evening just about covers my material indulgences.

 I’m a social introvert and register as an INFP on the MBTI and a 9w1 on the Enneagram.